orbitmines/archive/projects/_unprocessed/Stylistics and References (2021-2023).md

 Consistency in mathematics is nothing but the assumption of consistency in the temporal direction, when that direction and inconsistent aspects are ignored?
 (Similarly for the opposite of inconsistency) ; generalization is necessarily inconsistent?

-Mathematics assumes no timestemp, or in one timestep access to all proofs? - This can nonetheless be modlled both in none/one timestep. (none being an ignorant timestep.)

 I suspect that the issue of consistency in mathematics arises from its generalization.
 That some inconsistency is somewhat short of a death sentence of the theory.
 (Better phrased than that ---) The more interesting thing to realize is, what if it's only inconsistent in very unordinary circumstances?
 It seems perfectly stable as an orbit and then suddenly - it is not.
 Hence not generally some inconsistency like `2+2=5`, but merely that a particular set of processes assume/realize that, and it's non-trivial to say what its consequences are.

 ---